High Point, North Carolina: K–12 education

+The portions in Guilford County are in the Guilford County Schools school district, which covers the vast majority of the municipality.

+Portions in Davidson, Forsyth, and Randolph counties are in the Davidson County Schools, Winston-Salem/Forsyth County Schools, and Randolph County School System school districts, respectively.

 Private schools for children were established in and around High Point as early as the early nineteenth century by Quakers.
 The New York Yearly Meeting of the Society of Friends, a network of Quakers from that state, started a school in Asheboro in the 1880s for African American students.
 The school relocated to High Point in 1891 on land east of town on Washington Street.
 The institution was named the High Point Normal and Industrial School (later William Penn High School), and was administered by the Quakers until 1897.
 In that year, black educator Alfred J. Griffin accepted the position of principal and led the establishment into a long period of growth.
 The school closed in 1968, but was renovated and reopened in 2003 as Penn-Griffin School for the Arts, a public arts magnet high school.
 It is one of three public high schools in the city.

 The High Point public school system was founded in 1897 with the approval of a $10,000 bond, in part to finance the purchase of J. Elwood Cox's family home on South Main Street for use as the first school building.
 Twelve school commissioners were appointed to administer the 350-student system of five grades.
 Growth of the city's institutions reflected improved primary educational facilities.
 A school building campaign coupled with additional grades and improved classes resulted in four additional schools for white students: Elm Street School (1905), Park Street School (1910), Fairview School (1910), and Grimes Street School (1911).
 Many other schools were born in the 1920s during a period of rapid growth.

 This building spree culminated in 1927 with the opening of High Point High School.
 Among the many high styled school complexes in the state, few surpass High Point's grand 1927 high school.
 The campus joined the talents of two designers, Greensboro architect Harry Barton and Charlotte landscape architect Earl S. Draper.
 The building was matched in 1931 with the addition of Ferndale Middle School just to the east, designed to incorporate details from the high school so that it maintained a campus theme.
 Both shared athletic facilities on a large tract of land between downtown and Emerywood.
 In 1962, High Point High School's name was modified to High Point Central High School when an additional high school, T. Wingate Andrews High School, was established in the 1960s.

 Several private and independent schools are found in High Point, including High Point Christian Academy (Baptist), High Point Friends School (Quaker), Immaculate Heart of Mary (Catholic), Wesleyan Christian Academy (Wesleyan), and Westchester Country Day School (nonsectarian), and Phoenix Academy, a charter school.